argriffing/phyly/examples/BEAST.MarkovJumps/MarkovMarginalRate/README.md

 ```

 This expectation is actually `12 / 199` which is pretty close
-to the value that the BEAST test uses for reference.
+to the BEAST test reference.

 ```python
 >>> 0.201005 * 0.3